 2 sweaters: These were both “one-in-one-out” replacements for bedraggled old sweaters, a teal sweater that lost the war to moths (and is currently sitting my garment recycling bag–though if anyone has ideas for reusing a sweater for cleaning I would love to hear them?
 The fabric seems a bit weird for repurposing into cleaning cloths).
 The second was a yellow sweater that fits better than my old yellow sweater, which was always too short.
 So, did I think about these choices a lot?
 Yes.
 Have I worn them both multiple times this month?
 Yes.

 1 pair of pants.
 This is a duplicate–I have owned (and adored) these Everlane slim cropped work pants for about a year and decided another color was in order.
 This was on my wishlist at the start of 2020 so I thought a 2 month wait was sufficient.
-Also, we are closing in on the end of pant season in Vegas (I know, what), so it was now or in the fall.
 My review of these pants is here if you’ve been considering them.

 These are also a swap for my wide leg pair of Madewell pants, which I like, but no longer feel quite appropriate for my workplace and job.
 They’ll end up on Poshmark.
 (Yeah I know they’re reaaaaally similar but sometimes when you have a complex about something you just have a complex about it ok):